christoskaparakis/WF-UNet/README.rst

 Data and pretrained models
 -----

-In order to download the data or any of the trained models, please email to the following address:
+In order to download the data please email to the following address:

 s.mehrkanoon@uu.nl